 XML Sitemaps – builds website maps.

-Instant messaging (IM) is the fastest way of communicating with your visitors in digital.
-Also, providing a customized service (e.g. appealing to a user with his name) to the user would increase the chance of engagement and the conversion rate relatively.
+Instant messaging (IM) is the fastest way of communicating with your visitors in digitally.
+Also, providing a customized service (e.g. appealing to a user with his/her name) to the user would increase the chance of engagement and the conversion rate relatively.

 These tools provide the score of your website in terms of mobile responsiveness.
 Recently, Google has put a penalty on websites offering a poor experience to their mobile users and determined that mobile-friendliness of a website affects its overall ranking criteria.

 Remarketing or retargeting tools enable websites to deliver the right ad to the right person at the right time, which leads to maximizing conversion rates compared to regular ads such as social media ads or PPC ads.

 According to AKA Marketing, popup ads are 50% more effective than banner ads in taking attention of browsers.
 If the design of your popup is engaging and compelling enough, you will notice an increase in your conversion rate.